Giving Panthers a Safe Place to Roam

 Their current habitat is simply too small and fragmented for the population to grow to a healthy and sustainable level.
-Panthers have reached maximum capacity within their home range, and, because they are solitary and territorial, panthers require large areas to hunt, breed and den successfully.
-Males defend territories of 200 square miles and a single female will establish her home range of 75 square miles within a male’s territory.
+These solitary mammals need large territories to thrive.
+Burgeoning development, ever-busier highways, and habitat degradation are creating more fragmentation of already restricted habitat.
+Males defend territories of 200 square miles and a single female will establish a home range of 75 square miles.
+Panthers need space to hunt, breed and den.

 What is being done to help Florida Panther survival?

-The Nature Conservancy is leading an effort to protect panther habitat by establishing links to connect existing green spaces.
-We’ve protected thousands of acres of prime panther habitat already within the Greater Everglades and land protected on the Caloosahatchee River has made the outlook brighter.
-Protected only hours before foreclosure, this land purchase secures a highly used passage for panther crossing the Caloosahatchee River and looking for new habitat.
-Without this property, extinction was a near certainty but with this link permanently intact, the Conservancy is determined to build on this foundation, by protecting and restoring key links north of the river up into central Florida.
+The Nature Conservancy is leading an effort to conserve panther habitat by establishing connections to existing protected lands, that encompass a variety of habitat types, from native lands to working lands.
+We’ve protected thousands of acres of prime panther habitat within the Greater Everglades as well as those in the panther corridor near the Caloosahatchee River.
+The Conservancy is determined to build on this foundation, by protecting and restoring key landscapes and connections north of the river up into central Florida.

 How can you help Florida Panthers?

-Males weigh around 120 pounds and are 7 ft long from nose to end of tail.
-(Panther's tails are 2/3 of their body length.)
-At birth, the cubs weight just four to eight ounces!
+- At birth, the cubs weigh just four to eight ounces!
 That’s less than a one-month-old house cat.